 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt shingles; these materials punish a standard bin.
-For heavy tear-offs, we route in a reinforced 30-yard container with a heavier floor plate and ribbed sides.
-We use a lowboy for transport: we cap the fill volume well below the visual rim to keep axle weight legal.
-When you finish, we transition to our general construction debris service for mixed site loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; these materials punish a standard container that lacks a heavier floor plate.
+We route a reinforced 30-yard low-wall bin to your site via a lowboy: its thicker, ribbed sides handle the stress.
+We cap the fill volume well below the visual rim to ensure axle weight stays legal.
+We also provide our general construction debris service for mixed loads; call (321) 291-6138 for pricing.

 Same-day Pickup for Fast Roof Project Turnover

 Tear-offs run on tight crew schedules; the roll-off shouldn’t be the bottleneck.
-Dispatch coordinates same-day haul-out around their demobilization window so the container frees up for inspection or gutter reinstall before the homeowner steps back on site; Orange crews can swap out containers booked by noon, on the truck the same afternoon!
+Dispatch coordinates same-day haul-out around the crew’s demobilization window so the container pulls free for inspection, gutter reinstall, or the homeowner—swap-outs booked by noon, on the truck the same afternoon!